Django Enum

 BLUE = "B", "Blue", (0, 0, 1), "0000ff"

-# any named s() values in the Enum's inheritance become properties on
+# any type hints before the values in the Enum's definition become

-# each value, and the enumeration value may be instantiated from the
+# properties on each value, and the enumeration value may be

 color = EnumField(Color)